apache/gravitino/README.md

 ### Configure and start the Gravitino server

-If you already have a binary distribution package, please decompress the package (if required) and go to the directory where the package locates.
+If you already have a binary distribution package, go to the directory of the decompressed package.

 Before starting the Gravitino server, please configure the Gravitino server configuration file.
-The configuration file, `gravitino.conf`, located in the `conf` directory and follows the standard property file format.
+The configuration file, `gravitino.conf`, is in the `conf` directory and follows the standard property file format.
 You can modify the configuration within this file.

 To start the Gravitino server, please run: